thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:54:41]
 **Bradley:**
 But yeah man, that's how it goes.
-So just look at the right with AI at the WWI and these letters to kind of see how we're trade on off between like.
+So just look at the write with AI at the WWAI Newsletters to kind of see how we're trade on off between like.
 Okay, here is action step number 1.
 Okay, cool.
 Here is example of action step number 1.

 [00:54:59]
 **Bradley:**